 As adults we do the same, coming into light sleep several times in the night to allow our brain to check in – do we need to take a pee or have a drink.

 Babies and particularly newborns do this even more so, since their needs are greater, particularly their need to eat regularly when teeny tiny.

-At around 3-4 months, when their sleep cycles mature (the dreaded 3-4 month sleep regression) babies also become much more alert and into semi-consciousness between sleep cycles.
+At around 3-4 months, when sleep matures (the dreaded 3-4 month sleep regression) babies become much more alert and into semi-consciousness between sleep cycles.

 #2 Light suppresses the sleep-inducing hormone melatonin

 Melatonin is released by the pineal gland in our brains and helps regulate sleep patterns.
 As darkness falls, levels of melatonin rise helping our bodies and brains get into sleep mode.

 #3 Light in the early morning stimulates the production of cortisol

 Early in the morning, high light levels stimulate the release of cortisol, helping the body wake-up and get into gear for the day.
 (Source).

 Keep the room pitch black with the best blackout curtains for nursery for optimal sleep: they’ll help your baby sleep later in the morning and longer during day naps.